nikolaspoczekaj/nikolaspoczekaj/README.md

 ## Niko Poczekaj

-I'm a 25-year-old software developer based near Hamburg, Germany, holding a B.Sc. in Business Informatics.
-Currently, I work as a developer at a mid-sized company in the technical services sector.
+Developer based near Hamburg, Germany, holding a B.Sc. in Business Informatics.
+Currently working as a developer at a mid-sized company in the technical services sector.
+Founder of Meyer & Poczekaj.

 ## About Me